detrohutt/babel-plugin-import-graphql/README.md

 It inserts the __content__ of the _imported file_ directly into the _importing file_, assigning it to a variable with the same identifier of the _import statement_, thus replacing the _import statement_ and the _file path_ by its resulting raw content (no parsing occurs).

+## Caveats

+Babel does not track dependency between _imported_ and _importing_ files after the transformation is made.
+Therefore, you need to change the _importing file_ in order to see your changes in the _imported file_ spread.
+To overcome this, you can:

+* Disable babel cache (`BABEL_DISABLE_CACHE=1`)

+Also make sure that your task runner is watching for changes in the _imported file_ as well.
+You can see it working [here](https://github.com/Quadric/perfect-graphql-starter/blob/master/nodemon.json).

 ## Motivate
 If you like this project just give it a star :) I like stars.